GrammaTech/j8-tests/Readme.md

 * The Church class (no package) has a main method which demonstrates the various operations and is a suitable entry point for analysis and should provide good coverage of all features.

+### Ant

+* [Apache Ant](http://ant.apache.org/) is a build system for Java projects.
+* It is about 200k lines of code (and about 2mb of compiled class files).
+* The source code is available at  https://git-wip-us.apache.org/repos/asf/ant.git.
+The provided jars were build with <tt>193f24672b1d3f9ce11bd395b59e3ed93b5ecec6</tt> (shortly after 1.10.0).
+* The latest (1.10) version of Ant has begun requiring Java8 and they use lambda expressions and method references.
+* <tt>org.apache.tools.ant.Main</tt> has a main method and is the primary driver for the build system.
+It is suitable as an entrypoint for analysis.

 <a name="provided-tests"/>